aladrin/OpenBSD_patcher/README.md

-# An automated way to patch OpenBSD from source
+# An automated way to patch OpenBSD from source using a staged ramdisk on a NFS server
+This is particularly useful for arches such as octeon that run on USB stick and do not have syspatches available.
 ### OpenBSD_stager
 Install on OpenBSD client.
 This is a wrapper that connects to a Linux host to create a 3GB ramdisk and serve over NFS.
 It then mounts this and OpenBSD_patcher command is run.
 Finally when completed, the stage is unmounted.
 ### OpenBSD_patcher